Sheet 02 · BlogSurveyed 2026

 • aws s3 ls - List all buckets

-Step 3: Upload File to AWS S3 Bucket
+Step 3: upload a file to an AWS S3 bucket

-To upload a file to AWS S3 bucket, run the following command:
+To upload a file to an AWS S3 bucket, run the following command:

 Terminal window